fossas/fossa-cli/docs/references/subcommands/container/scanner.md

 4) Download all blobs using `GET /v2/<repository>/blobs/<digest>` (if blobs are tar.gzip, they will be gzip extracted)
 5) From artifacts downloaded representative image tarball will be created.

-All `GET` request from step 2 to step 5, will make `HEAD` call prior to confirm existence of resource.
+All `GET` request from step 2 to step 5, will make a `HEAD` call prior to confirm existence of resource.
 If 401 status is received new access token will be generated using auth flow mentioned in step (1).

 ## Container image analysis

 The container scanner scans in two steps:
 1. The base layer.
 2. The rest of the layers, squashed.

 ### Container JAR analysis

 The container analyzer will try to find Java Archive (Jar) files inside each layer.
 It will then report them to FOSSA which will try to match the Jar files to the project they are a build artifact from.

+The container analyzer will also expand each Jar file that it encounters and report any Jar files that it finds in the expanded Jar file.
+This is done recursively.

 This process relies on there being a back-end that can perform that analysis.
 SaaS customers should have this functionality available but on-prem customers may need to contact FOSSA support to have it enabled.